kimjune01/kimjune01.github.io/_posts/2015-07-30-JIT-Development.md

+---
+layout: post
-JIT Development
+title: JIT Development

-What JIT is

-Old Way

-New Way

-Extends to working with other people
+---

 Just in Time, JIT for short, is a manufacturing principle that enables more output/time with a given set of resources.
 It was developed by Toyoda in the 70s and you can read all about it here.